ixanza/rge/README.md

 ### Preparations

 Let's get to the actual installation.
-Grab the latest release of RGE from [the release tab](https://github.com/jdsmith2816/rge/releases).
+Grab the latest release of RGE from the Browse Modlists page in the Wabbajack app.

 Download the release to a _working folder_.
 This folder **must not** be in a _common folders_ like your Desktop, Downloads or Program Files folder.
 It's best to create a Wabbajack folder (the _working folder_) near the root level of your drive like `C:/Wabbajack`.